Information About Brokerage Services (IABS) & Consumer Protection Notice

 Information About Brokerage Services (IABS)

-Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with a prospective buyers, tenants, sellers, and landlord concerning specific real property.
+Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with prospective buyers, tenants, sellers, and landlord concerning specific real property.
 The Information About Brokerage Services form (or the IABS), is the required method to provide that information to those parties.
+We want to make sure you know when to deliver the IABS and how.
+Just follow these guidelines bewlow:

-You are also required to post a COMPLETED IABS.
-The IABS must be filled out completely before you provide it during the first substantive communication with a party about specific real property.
+The IABS must be filled out completely before you provide it during the first substantive communication with a party about a specific real property.
 Additionally, license holders are required to post a completed IABS form on the homepage of their business websites.This can be accomplished by providing a link to a completed IABS.

 Consumer Protection Notice